jayk-gupta/web-resources-project/README.md

 # Contributing
 We welcome contributions from the community!
 If you're interested in contributing to this project, please read our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get started.

+ # My Awesome Project

+🌟 **If you find this project helpful or interesting, please consider giving it a star!** 🌟

+Starring the repository helps to raise awareness and attract more users.
+It shows your appreciation for the project and provides motivation for further development and improvements.
+It's a simple way to show support!

+To star this repository, simply click on the **Star** button at the top-right corner of the page.
+Thank you for your support! 😊

 # License
 MIT License